anishpillay2002/SudokuSolver/README.md

 ## Run the Program
 Execute: SudokuSolve.py
 The program will ask you for a csv file to read the input puzzle.
 Please provide the complete path to a csv file.
+A virtual environment has been set up using pipenv.
+To install pipenv: pip install pipenv
+To initialize the environment: Browse to the folder and execute 'pipenv install'

 ## Sample Files:
 There are 2 csv files with Puzzles in the repository courtesy of: